eclipse-uprotocol/up-tck/java/java_test_agent/README.md

 This document explains the importance of a Test Agent and the steps to run the folder's Java Test Agent

-== Background

-A Test Manager's and Test Agents' purpose is to enable interoperability testing of Eclipse uProtocol SDK's (https://projects.eclipse.org/projects/automotive.uprotocol) API services.
-It is a sanity checker to validate if the uProtocol SDK are relaying messages correctly and with low latencies in different transport-layer implementations (e.g. Zenoh, SOME/IP, socket)

-The Test Agent client will connect to the Test Manager server, and the Test Manager will send commands to the Test Agent, which the agent will internally handle and respond back.
-Multiple Test Agents can connect to the Test Manager, and the Test Manager can send commands to specific Test Agents and can handle Test Agents in parallel.

 == Prequisites

 Need Eclipse and JAVA JDK